c-host/mg-stract-optics-library-and-search-engine/optics/mgce_fusion/README.md

 7. Boost specific research areas: Increases visibility of content related to cryptoeconomics, decentralized systems, and collective intelligence.

 ## Example Searches
-1. Search Query: "digital governance models"
+1. Search Query: "crypto economic systems"
-   - How results changed: More results from Metagov and CryptoEcon Systems, with a focus on self-governance and community practices.
+   - How results changed: More relevant and less general results.
-   - Notable observations: Increased presence of academic and research-oriented content.
+   - Notable observations: Increased presence of academic, standards, and research-oriented content.

-2. Search Query: "decentralized decision-making tools"
+2. Search Query: "malleable governance"
-   - How results changed: Higher ranking of results discussing specific tools and technologies, with a focus on their application in governance contexts.
+   - How results changed: More domain specific results and richer set of resources inclusing surveys, policy, research, and archives.
    - Notable observations: More diverse range of sources, including both theoretical discussions and practical implementations.

 ## Development Process